HFM3/owlet/README.md

 my_shape = owlet.read_geojson(in_file)

 ```
 **Note:** Owlet has the ability to read GeoJSON files where each feature is of the same geometry type and every feature is contained within a "FeatureClass" (QGIS exports GeoJson files in this format).
 Owlet supports Point, LineString, and Polygon GeoJSON features only.
-GeoJSON files may have either _.json_ or _.geojson_ file extensions.
+A GeoJSON file may have either _.json_ or _.geojson_ as its file extension.

 #### Reading an EGF file and Writing it to a GeoJson File - Complete Script
 ```python